Cold won't go away

 - Stay active.
 Even with a busy schedule, try to find time to get your heart rate up and your blood pumping.
 Exercise has been shown to boost the body's defense mechanisms.

-If you're a student at Columbia, you can call Medical Services (Morningside) or the Student Health Service (CUMC).
 With these tips and perhaps a quick trip to your health care provider, hopefully your cough fest will come to a close.